Other

 - Two poems from Sappho: A New Translation.

-Contents: "He is more than a hero" and "You know the place:
+Electronic.
+Contents: "He is more than a hero" and "You

 - Seven poems from Sappho: A New Translation.

-me what to wear," "You are the herdsman of evening," "Sleep,
+ask me what to wear," "You are the herdsman of evening,"

 - Two

-Plus Online, World Literature.
-McDougal Little, a division of Houghton Mifflin
+eEdition Plus Online, World Literature.
+McDougal Little, a division

 MUSIC